 Over 120 student organizations exist in which students can get involved.
 Covering a wide range, these organizations may be social, political, academic, religious, or media-related; several represent special-interest groups.
 There are also about 30 professional organizations on campus related to academic areas.
 Thousands of students participate in the activities coordinated by these organizations.
 For information, students are directed to Room 210 in the Memorial Union.

-Athletics and Recreational Services.
-The Departments of Athletics and Recreational Services are committed to providing athletics and recreational opportunities to students, staff, and alumni.
-The departments seek to complement the University’s academic goals by enhancing physical, emotional, and social well-being through leisure activities and lifetime involvement in sports.
+Athletics and Recreation.
+The Department of Athletics and Recreation is committed to providing athletics and recreational opportunities to students, staff, and alumni.
+The department seeks to complement the University’s academic goals by enhancing physical, emotional, and social well-being through leisure activities and lifetime involvement in sports.

 The emphasis of the program is to provide opportunities that encourage the pursuit of lifetime activities, a sense of commitment and teamwork, and the development of personal character while maintaining an environment that values cultural diversity and gender equity among student athletes and department staff.